Welcome and Informed Consent Form

 - Our counseling is distinctly Christian and our counselors are not certified by the State of Michigan.

-- All counseling is conducted in accordance with the counselor’s understanding of Scripture.
-Your counseling will be Biblical in which the Scriptures are the final authority in all cases.
+- All counseling is conducted in accordance with the counselor’s understanding of the Scriptures.
+We believe the Scriptures are the final authority in all cases.

-- Information disclosed in counseling sessions will be held confidential only as the counselor believes is required by the Bible or the State.
-Absolute confidentiality is not Scriptural.
-In certain requirements, the Bible and State requires facts to be disclosed to selected others:
+- Information disclosed in counseling sessions will be held confidential only if the counselor believes this is required by the Bible and the State of Michigan.
+Absolute confidentiality is not biblical or healthy.
+The Bible and the State require facts to be disclosed to select individuals:

-- When there is a clear indication to harm him/herself or someone else.
+- When there is a clear indication that a person intends to harm him/herself or someone else.

 - When there is evidence or reasonable suspicion of abuse against a minor child, elderly person, or dependent adult.